Take a break and ban yourself

 For casinos, clubs, pubs and the TAB

 You sign an agreement that sets out your obligations, including that you won’t be allowed to go into places you’ve specified.
-If you do go in, staff have permission to remove you.
+If you try to go in, staff will stop you from entering.

 In NSW, the minimum time you can self-exclude from casinos, clubs and pubs is 6 months.
 The minimum time you can self-exclude from TAB Agencies and their participating licensed venues is 12 months.

-When you fill out the self-exclusion agreement you’ll need to provide:
+When you fill out the self-exclusion agreement you’ll need to provide a:

-- copy of photo ID (driver licence or passport)
+- copy of your photo ID (driver licence or passport)

 - passport-size photo